 The impact of your student loan debt on DTI depends in large part on how much of an earnings boost you get from your degree.
 A recent analysis of Credible user data found that a $1,344 monthly mortgage payment could add 9.5 percentage points to the DTI of a borrower holding a graduate degree in medicine, compared to 40.3 percent for a borrower with an undergraduate psychology degree.

 Lowering the monthly payment on your student loans

 Refinancing student loan debt at a lower interest rate with a private lender can help you pay down debt faster, or dramatically lower your DTI while you’re still making payments.

-Borrowers who refinanced their student loan debt with lenders on the Credible platform with the goal of reducing their interest rate, loan term and total amount repaid can expect to save $18,668 over the life of their loan.
-Borrowers who were more intent on decreasing their monthly repayments by refinancing into a loan with a longer repayment term shaved an average of $218 per month from their student loan repayments.
+Borrowers who refinance their student loan debt into a loan with a shorter repayment term can save thousands over the life of their loan.
+Borrowers who are more intent on decreasing their monthly repayments can do that by refinancing into a loan with a longer repayment term.

 At today’s interest rates, a borrower who prequalified for a $300,000 home loan could boost their mortgage borrowing limit to about $350,000 by trimming their student loan payment by $218 a month.

 Extending your loan term can increase your total repayment costs, and refinancing federal student loans with a private lender means giving up some benefits like access to income-driven repayment programs and the potential to qualify for loan forgiveness after 10, 20 or 25 years of payments, so do your research.